Ultimate Guide to Hip Mobility

 The two main muscles here are:

 The psoas attaches from your lumbar spine onto your femur.
-It flexes your hip when it contracts and it can limit hip extension
+It flexes your hip when it contracts and it can limit hip mobility into extension

 The iliacus attaches from the pelvis down onto the femur along with the psoas.